-Nintendo Switch: Everything you need to know – latest news and rumours
+Nintendo Switch: Everything you need to know

 Further gossip still points to Pokemon Sun and Moon could be on their way to the console.
 The game is tipped to be called "Pokemon Stars" and will arrive in 2017, allegedly coming with features not available on the 3DS versions, like support for Pokemon Bank.

-It's also been claimed recently that the Switch's virtual console will support digital GameCube titles upon release, bringing even more of Nintendo's classic library into the modern era, and that it could still offer VR capabilities.
+It's also been claimed recently that the Switch's virtual console will support digital GameCube titles upon release, bringing even more of Nintendo's classic library into the modern era.

 Nintendo Switch FAQ: